purpleidea/mgmt/docs/function-guide.md

 Composite functions are functions which import one or more existing functions.
 This is useful to prevent code duplication in higher level function scenarios.
-Unfortunately no further documentation about this subject has been written.
+Unfortunately, no further documentation about this subject has been written.
 To expand this section, please send a patch!
 Please contact us if you'd like to work on a function that uses this feature, or to add it to an existing one!
 We don't expect this functionality to be particularly useful or common, as it's